Sustainsys/Saml2/doc/IdentityServer3Okta.md

 chose "okta-oan" for the idp name, and "Okta-OAN" for the description.
 It could be anything -- it just needs to be unique to that instance within your setup.
 We'll see in both the Okta and middleware configuration how this is important.

-#### 2. Configure the app within Okta with the single-sign-on URL based on the instance name and
+#### 2. Configure the app within Okta with the single-sign-on URL based on the instance name and the other Okta config options laid out in step 2 above
-the other Okta config options laid out in step 2 above All of the Okta configuration options in Step 2 above are still valid - with the one exception being the Single Sign On URL.
+All of the Okta configuration options in Step 2 above are still valid - with the one exception being the Single Sign On URL.
-This is because there is no longer a single "Sustainsys" endpoint within your identity server -- there will be multiple: one for each Okta instance you have.
+This is because there is no longer a single "Saml2" endpoint within your identity server -- there will be multiple: one for each Okta instance you have.

 So this value will use the idpName you came up with in the previous step.
-The idpname replaces "Sustainsys" from version 1 of this configruation: https://id.local/identity/{idpName}/Acs.
+The idpname replaces "Saml2" from version 1 of this configruation: https://id.local/identity/{idpName}/Acs.
 If we continue our example of "okta-oan" as an idp name, we would have: https://id.local/identity/okta-oan/Acs.